-Anna Alfieri is an actress, director and producer born in Bergamo (Italy) on the 3rd of April 1986.
+Anna Alfieri was born in Bergamo (Italy) on the 3rd of April 1986.

-The catalyst for embarking on the production of her own film was represented for Anna by the lack of meaning the productions she was cast in had for her, coupled with the dramatic breakdown of her personal relationship.
+The catalyst for embarking on the production of her own film was represented for Anna by the the pain and frustration coming with being a jobbing actress in London and not seeing her career ever going anywhere, the lack of meaning a lot of the productions she was cast in had for her and thew sudden, dramatic breakdown of her most important relationship.

 It is a process described by Anna as the “dance with the demons”, as it reflects a period of untamed, painful inspiration, which resulted in a drive never experienced before.

-Anna ended up producing, directing and editing the film, initially more as a necessity than as a choice, but soon discovering it was in fact filmmaking in all its aspects and the magic that comes with it that she was truly passionate about, much more than just acting.
+Anna ended up producing, directing and doing everything else for this film initially more as a necessity than as a choice, but soon discovering it was in fact filmmaking in all its aspects and the magic that comes with it that she was truly passionate about, much more than just acting.